 Touch a moon rock!
 See the Star Spangled Banner.
 Let a live butterfly land on you.
 And get monumental views.

-Arlington is minutes away from the most famous capital monuments, memorials and museums.
-Some of them are even located right here:
+Arlington, Virginia is just minutes away from Washington, DC's world-renowned monuments, memorials and museums.
+Some of these famous sites are actually located right here:

 - The National 9/11 Pentagon Memorial honors the 184 lives lost in the headquarters for the Department of Defense and on American Airlines Flight 77 during the terrorist attacks of Sept.
 11, 2001.
-The memorial, which reminds all to renew faith in values that citizens of a free world share, is a must-see on a capital area trip.
+The touching memorial is a must-see on a capital area trip.

 - The Marine Corps War Memorial (Iwo Jima) depicts a Pulitzer-Prize winning photo by Joe Rosenthal of the Associated Press as he witnessed the flag-raising at the end of the World War II battle in 1945.